wendall911/TinkerSurvival/README.md

    + All tools and weapons in non-whitelisted mods are rendered ineffective.
    + Enderman Griefing Disabled.
 This allows for mob griefing to be enabled, but removes that annoying crap.
-   + No sleeping.
-Yeah, survival.
-Go play creative if you don't like it.
+   + No sleeping, aka, bypassing night.
+Yeah, it's survival mode, not creative.
    + Planks and sticks are no longer craftable without a tool component.
 See Crude Saw/Saw.
  + Special Drops
    + Sticks from leaves.
 (Better drop rate when using a knife)